mattbocosoft/presentation-cocoapods/README.md

 CocoaPods handles many workflows automatically that developers would normally need to perform manually, including:

-Without dependency management, developers have to find, download, integrate and manage their dependencies manually.
-This includes adding the right files in the right places, linker flags, and any dependencies of those libraries.
-In the future if the developer no longer needs that library, they'll have a tougher time tearing down and remembering, for example, which linker flags can be removed without breaking their other libraries.

 * Fetching dependency source code
 * Recursively resolve and merge dependencies
 * Integrate source code, linker flags, library paths, header paths, etc.